 It’s not uncommon to set a budget for a particular detail, only to find out it’s not the going rate!
 Collecting quotes from a few different suppliers will give you a more accurate ballpark figure for each item, and a more realistic cost breakdown for your day.

-2. Committing to big ticket items before creating a comprehensive budget.
+2. Committing to big ticket items before setting a budget.